EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 $ psql -p 9999 -c 'select pg_healer_cauldron()'
 ```

-Rather than free space, let's corrupt something a little more important: the line pointers,
+Rather than free space, let’s corrupt something a little more important: the line pointers,
 which indicate where, inside the page, that each tuple (aka table row) is located.
 Extremely critical information,
 that is about to get blown away with another deadly shuriken!